aohzju/LFSR/README.md

 # LFSR
-Generic 32-bit LFSR reference implementation
+Generic 32-bit LFSR (Linear Feedback Shift Register) reference implementation

 Two implementations are provided and tested against each other:
 1. Brute-force implementation, see class BruteforceLfsr32.